 Area Resource Specialist, Western Montana firstname.lastname@example.org

-Samantha joined us on June 20 as the Soil and Water Conservation Districts of Montana Resource Specialist.
-She will provide technical and coordination assistance to Conservation Districts and local organizations on water quantity and quality issues in the Clark Fork/Kootenai River Basins.
-Samantha’s background is in freshwater ecology and aquatic biogeochemistry.
-She has a Master of Science in Systems Ecology from the University of Montana and has conducted research in southeastern Appalachia, the tallgrass prairie of the Midwest, and the northwestern Rocky Mountains.
-For the past four years she worked as an analyst in the Freshwater Research Laboratory at Flathead Lake Biological Station in Polson, MT.
-Samantha grew up in Charlotte, North Carolina and has lived in the Flathead Valley since 2010.
-She and her husband Tyler live in the foothills of the Swan Mountains in Kalispell.
+Samantha provides technical support on water-related issues and coordination assistance to conservation districts and local organizations in the Clark Fork and Kootenai River Basins.
+Her background is in freshwater ecology and aquatic biogeochemistry, and she has conducted research in southeastern Appalachia, the tallgrass prairie of the Midwest, and the northwestern Rocky Mountains.
+Samantha has lived in the Flathead Valley since 2010 and has previous experience working for the Flathead Lake Biological Station.
+She lives in the foothills of the Swan Mountains with her husband, Tyler and son, William.
 When not at work, you can find them camping, floating a river, or hiking with their three dogs.
 Samantha can be reached at email@example.com or 406-291-6314.

 Communication and Outreach firstname.lastname@example.org